mutarock/CellCalculator/README.md

 CellCalculator
 ==============

-A simple project for help my friend when their system is shut down
+A simple project for help my friend when their system is shutting down